Beakerboy/OSM_Imports/README.md

 # Steps #
 ## Extract Features ##
 The initial file has a lot of features, some of which are already in OSM to a high amount of accuracy.
-DONe
+DONE

 ## Convert to OSM ##
 Use geojson2osm to convert to osm xml.
 DONE